Murder of Selena: The Selena fan club

-Selena was born on April 16, 1971, in Lake Jackson, Texas, to Abraham Quintanilla, Jr., a former musician, and Marcella Ofelia Quintanilla (née Samora).
+Selena Quintanilla-Pérez was born on April 16, 1971, at Freeport Community Hospital in Freeport, Texas, to Abraham Quintanilla Jr., a former musician, and Marcella Ofelia Quintanilla (née Samora).
 Selena was introduced to the music industry by her father, who saw "a way back into the music business" after discovering Selena's "perfect timing and pitch".
-He quickly organized his children into a band called Selena y Los Dinos, which included A.B.
-Quintanilla III on bass, Suzette Quintanilla on drums, and Selena as the lead singer.
+Abraham quickly organized his children into a band called Selena y Los Dinos, which included A.B.
+Quintanilla III on bass, Suzette Quintanilla on drums and Selena as the lead singer.
 The band became the family's main source of income after they were evicted from their home during the Texas oil bust of 1982.
-They filed for bankruptcy after Quintanilla, Jr.'s Mexican restaurant suffered as a result of the oil bust.
+They filed for bankruptcy after Abraham's Mexican restaurant suffered as a result of the oil bust.

-The family moved to Corpus Christi, Texas, and Selena y Los Dinos began recording music professionally.
-In 1984, the band released its first LP record, Selena y Los Dinos, with a small, independent record company.
-Quintanilla, Jr. wanted his children to record Tejano music—a male-dominated music genre popularized by Mexican-Americans in the United States.
+The Quintanilla family moved to Corpus Christi, Texas, and Selena y Los Dinos began recording music professionally.
+In 1984 the band released its first LP record, Selena y Los Dinos, with a small, independent record company.
+Abraham wanted his children to record Tejano music—a male-dominated music genre popularized by Mexican-Americans in the United States.
 Selena's popularity as a singer grew after she won the Tejano Music Award for Female Vocalist of the Year in 1987.
 She landed her first major record deal with Capitol EMI Latin in 1989.

-Yolanda Saldívar became a fan of Tejano music in the mid-1980s.
-She had originally disliked Selena because Selena had won awards for which Saldívar's favorite Tejano musicians were nominated.
-In mid-1991, Saldívar attended one of Selena's concerts in San Antonio, Texas, with her niece.
-She became an ardent Selena fan; she particularly enjoyed the singer's stage presence and especially liked the song "Baila Esta Cumbia".
+Yolanda Saldívar, a woman from San Antonio, Texas, became a fan of Tejano music in the mid-1980s.
+Saldívar had originally disliked Selena because she had won awards for which Saldívar's favorite Tejano musicians were nominated.
+In mid-1991, Saldívar and her niece attended one of Selena's concerts in San Antonio.
+She subsequently became an ardent Selena fan; she enjoyed the singer's stage presence and especially liked the song "Baila Esta Cumbia".
 The day after the concert, Saldívar unsuccessfully searched news stands for a souvenir of the event.
-She got the idea of starting a Selena fan club in the San Antonio area to promote the singer.
-According to Quintanilla, Jr., Saldívar tried contacting him and left him fifteen messages; she said she left only three.
-Quintanilla, Jr. contacted her to discuss her idea of starting a fan club.
-After meeting with Saldívar, he approved of her idea and gave her permission to proceed.
+She got the idea of organizing a local Selena fan club to promote the singer.
+According to Abraham, Saldívar tried contacting him and left him fifteen messages; she said she left only three.
+Abraham contacted her to discuss her idea of starting a fan club.
+After meeting Saldívar in person, he approved of her idea and gave her permission to proceed.

 Saldívar became the founder and acting president of the Selena fan club in San Antonio in June 1991.
-As president, she was responsible for membership benefits and collecting $22 in exchange for products promoting Selena, a T-shirt bearing the singer's name, exclusive interviews with the band, a fact sheet about Selena y Los Dinos, and notifications of upcoming concerts.
+She was licensed as a Texas registered nurse the same year.
+As fan club president, she was responsible for membership benefits and collecting $22 in exchange for products promoting Selena, a T-shirt bearing the singer's name, exclusive interviews with Selena y Los Dinos, a fact sheet about the band and notifications of upcoming concerts.
 Proceeds from the fan club were donated to charities.
-Suzette was the contact person between Saldívar and the Quintanilla family; Saldívar did not meet Selena until December 1991.
+Selena's sister Suzette was the contact person between Saldívar and the Quintanilla family; Saldívar did not meet Selena herself until December 1991.
 The two became close friends and the Quintanilla family trusted her.